 The XTAR VC2 lithium battery charger was provided for review by XTAR.

-CLICK HERE to view the XTAR VC2 in a purchasable environment!
+CLICK HERE to pick up the XTAR from Amazon.

 Your questions and/or comments are also welcome 🙂